holidayextras/culture/best-practices/npm.md

 ```

 ### Keep commands reflecting the _what_ as well as _when_ where possible
 Commands names should succinctly reflect what the command is doing, not just when it should be run.
 Adding a namespace can help here.
 For example, instead of `npm run postci`, `npm run postci:clear-cache` might be a better command name that gives more insight as to what's going on.
-The obvious exception to this is [NPM supported hooks](https://docs.npmjs.com/misc/scripts).
+The obvious exception to this is [npm supported hooks](https://docs.npmjs.com/misc/scripts).